 Faith Wilding is a Paraguayan American feminist artist, educator, and prolific writer.
 Wilding creates beautiful paintings and drawings, rife with organic imagery and personal notation.
 She has worked on projects, which relate to the effects that biotechnologies have on women.

 Wilding emigrated to the United States in 1961 and received her M.F.A. from the California Institute of the Arts in 1973.
-She was a key participant in Judy Chicago’s Feminist Art Program (FAP) at Fresno State University and at Cal Arts in the early 1970s.
+Along with Judy Chicago, she was a founding member and key participant in the Feminist Art Program (FAP) at Fresno State University and at Cal Arts in the early 1970s.
 She still works with the collective that she cofounded, “subRosa.”

 She participated in the feminist exhibition “Womanhouse” in 1972 where she exhibited her “Crocheted Environment” also known as the “Womb Room.”
 This was a web-filled room which totally enveloped a viewer.
 It was made of crochet patterns, that recalled spider webs, Gothic horror films, and human tissue.
 This work recast a domestic craft into an art medium.
 In 1974, she made a documentation of her performance “Waiting.”
 In this 15 minute video Wilding sits, rocking back and forth, reciting a series of phrases, which all begin with the words, “Waiting for . .” as she progresses through life.

 In 1976, Wilding was co-founder of the first feminist art movement in Southern California, which she chronicled in “By Our Own Hands.”
 Her 1979 painting “The Great Spiral” is a whorl of sinuous tendrils that twist and fill the frame.
 It evokes a swirling life force that is simultaneously animal and vegetal.